-Mr. Alex Amparo is the Acting Director of the Office of External Affairs at the Department of Homeland Security’s Federal Emergency Management Agency where he is responsible for the timely delivery of emergency provisions to individuals and communities following presidentially declared major disasters and emergencies.
+Mr. Alex Amparo is the Assistant Administrator of the National Preparedness Directorate (NPD) at the Department of Homeland Security’s Federal Emergency Management Agency, where he is responsible for delivering education, training and exercises to build a culture of preparedness in the United States.
 His distinguished career in emergency management spans more than two decades at the State and Federal levels.
 Mr. Amparo entered the Senior Executive Service (SES) in 2011.

 Prior to his federal service, Mr. Amparo was the Director of Emergency Management at the Florida Commission on Community Service.
 He led the integration of Whole Community Partnerships during 60 state emergencies, including 22 major disasters declared by the President.
 Florida’s State Emergency Response Team expanded during his tenure, the result of his leadership and strong commitment to formalized agreements and creative partnerships.
 Mr. Amparo personally deployed to activated disasters in six states and territories through the Emergency Management Assistance Compact.
 In 2008, Mr. Amparo received the Governor’s Award for exceptional leadership in the emergency management field, the highest honor awarded by the Florida Governor’s Hurricane Conference.

 Mr. Amparo also served as a senior staff member in the office of the late Florida Governor Lawton Chiles; and gained subject matter expertise in the Public Assistance and Hazard Mitigation Grant programs while at the Florida Division of Emergency Management.